 The trek usually takes 13 to 16 days, depending on your pace, acclimatization days and whether you want to do side hikes.

-In lower regions, daytime temperatures are 15°C to 25°C, while higher up they range from 5°C to 15°C. Nights can drop close to freezing near Thorong La Pass among other places.
+In lower regions, daytime temperatures are 15°C to 25°C, while higher up they range from 5°C to 15°C. Nights can drop close to freezing near Thorong La Pass.

 Mornings are usually very clear.
 As such, they offer excellent views of Annapurna, Dhaulagiri and Machhapuchhre.
 Afternoons may bring some haze or light showers.